 Shimzu shoots Togashi (which puts a real crimp in the first theory, the one where Togashi telling Katsuya specifically strengthens the rumour magic!), but then the rest of the party arrives and holds him at gunpoint.
 Shimazu initially drops his gun, but he gains the upper hand when he calls in six members of Japan’s anti-terrorist Special Assault Team unit.
 Katsuya ends up breaking the standoff by opening fire, quite out of character for the man, which is probably the game’s way of showing his heightened emotions in this situation… not that they bothered to in any other fashion, even with the murder of his father on the table.
 Oh well.

 Shimazu speaks here, like other bosses in the past, and is the last voice actor I can credit in this production.
 That’s because he’s Dave Wittenburg, same as Katsuya, essentially taunting himself!
 By the way, the first time I saw Captain Shimazu’s name on IMDb, it was during the writing of the P2IS, so not only was I unfamiliar with his name, but I was doing my utmost to avoid spoilers, only skimming the list at best.
-As a result, I misread the name as as “Captain Sumaru” (the name of the town, which is the same between games), and, unable to come to any other conclusion for the name, assumed the island had a superhero running around!
+As a result, I misread the name as as “Captain Sumaru,” the name of the city.
+Unable to come to any other conclusion for the name, assumed the island had a superhero running around!
 You know, like Captain America, Captain Britain, and (even better) uncountable parodies in the style a “Captain Sumaru” would certainly embody.
-That still seems exactly up 90’s Persona’s alley and I’m kind of disappointed I was wrong!
+Having a parody superhero running around seems exactly up 90’s Persona’s alley and I’m kind of disappointed I was wrong!
 This being the 90s, I also figured he’d be Super Sentai themed.
 God, this idea is getting better and better.
 As I waited anxiously for this amazing plot twist I dreamed up to happen, I realized that since Dave Wittenberg voiced both, the superhero-I-had-actually-made-up might be none other than Katsuya.
 Yes, our stuffy cop friend was actually moonlighting as a flamboyant, sentai-style superhero!
 It’s perfect!
 I imagined he had a cape.
 This is the greatest idea I have ever had, and every minute I spend blogging instead of lobbying Atlus for its creation is a loss for humanity as a whole.

 The actual boss fight involved Shimazu and four members of the SAT.
 The Persona 2 duology has been exploring almost all possible ways you could do a group boss fight, and here’s another one: it’s a boss fight with minions, but the minions are actually quite strong, and the boss is only a teensy bit stronger.
+We had something similar with the final Longinus unit in P2IS, but they were all elementally specialized, whereas the SAT troopers are identical.
 While we had spent most of the dungeon using the three-person Tidal Wave fusion spell to kill enemies, the SAT were strong against it and frequently threw grenades (while… chanting?) to put us to sleep.
 Since losing even a single member of the trio to sleep would cost us our spell combo, it wasn’t worth using and we switched to individual spells.
 Unfortunately, the SAT had a special skill called “Aimed Shot,” which could cause instant death, and there were a few times when all four of them would use it in a row!
 Thankfully, Elly’s Persona deflected bullets (and was simply immune to Aimed Shot), but poor Ulala spent over half the fight dead, since the SAT seemed to pick on her special.
 Oh well, we pulled through.

 Giving in to the plot, we went to Baofu’s lair, where we did a time skip to Baofu getting an alarm that one the wiretaps he had placed on Tatsuzou’s phone was live.
-Our (mortal) big bad was talking with Yung Pao, the Taiwanese gangster that Baofu seemed to know.
+Our fake-out big bad was talking with Yung Pao, the Taiwanese gangster that Baofu seemed to know.
 Yung Pao wanted both payment and a pre-arranged additional reward for his services: he was looking for someone he called “brother,” and as part of the reward, Tatsuzou said that this “brother” was in the country now.
 As for the money, the two of them arranged for a meet-up at the abandoned factory, the bonus dungeon from P2IS.
 Baofu then heads off to follow this new lead, and… no one… follows him?
 He outright leaves the party in the process?
 To make things even stranger, when we get to the dungeon, he’ll actually reunite with the party before leaving again?
 I guess they took him out as a metagaming warning that he wouldn’t be around later?
-A warning that’s still partially too late?
+A warning that’s still partially too late since he’s out of the party and can’t be unequipped?
 I guess it works to a degree…

 Before we left, we got another look at the worship room for the bad guys.
 All the surviving bad guys were gathered, and now that I’m able to look at these figures with a familiar eye, I can tell that four characters are probably just generic NPCs, but there is one new, named face: General Sugawara, a man who looked very ill.
 He mentioned the X-1, the “nerve-tank” we had uncovered earlier, and implied that we’d be seeing it soon.
-After a few words about Gozen (reinforcing that he was the deified mummy), Kandori was left alone and had a few things to monologue about “chaos” before giving a meaningful glance at the mummy.
+After a few words about Gozen (reinforcing that Gozen is the deified mummy), Kandori was left alone and had a few things to monologue about “chaos” before giving a meaningful glance at the mummy.
 Bearing in mind Nyarlathotep’s name as “the Crawling Chaos,” this seemed like a strong suggestion that Nyarlathotep’s pawn from P1 recognized his former master in the role Gozen was playing in this game.
-As I told Kyle at the time, I was disappointed they did this, because I had actually been playing a game of “which villain is actually Nyarlathotep in disguise this time,” because the game was being so cyclical that there was no other way this could be played.
+As I told Kyle at the time, I was disappointed they did this, because I had actually been playing a game of “which villain is actually Nyarlathotep in disguise this time,” because the game was being so cyclical Nyarly being known character was inevitable.
 Oh, I definitely figured it was the mummy, but Kandori himself was my number two guess (like Hitler, he’s a dead man revived as a rumour-demon, so fits the profile), with Tatsuzou in third.
 But now Kandori’s gone and spoiled my little guessing game!

 Katsuya whispered about Baofu with Nanjo, and we left the latter to go to the drop, after quite a few resets to get another one of those randomized rumours to come up our way.